 If this article is the only literature you’ve ever read on stock investing, you should do some more research before actually buying your first shares.

 Here’s some more stuff to look into and learn from:

 - First of all, realize that investing in the stock market involves risk.
 You can lose money.
 I recommend getting a gauge for how that risk could play out and making sure that any money you put into the stock market is money you can leave invested uninterrupted for many years.
 You should not invest money you expect to need to spend in the short term.

 - Stocks are not the only investment vehicle out there.
 Along with rental real estate, stocks tend to be high-risk, high-return investments.
 Most bonds, on the other hand, are lower-risk and sport lower average returns.
 Vanguard also has a Total US Bond Market Index Fund under the ticker symbol BND that you can consider adding to the mix if you want to be more conservative.

 - Just because something is called an “index fund” doesn’t mean that it’s automatically great.
 The ones we’ve talked about in this article have low fees and broad diversification, which are important advantages.

 - You might be wondering why I didn’t mention the S&P 500, which is one of the most popular indexes to track.
-There’s nothing wrong with a good S&P 500 index fund like VOO or VFIAX (they will probably perform very similarly to the other US stock funds mentioned in this article).
-We personally prefer index funds that track the entire stock market, including smaller companies, rather than only the 500 companies that Standard and Poor’s index decides to track.
+There’s nothing wrong with a good S&P 500 index fund like VOO or VFIAX (they will probably perform very similarly to VTI).
+However, we personally prefer index funds that track the entire stock market, including smaller companies, rather than only the 500 companies that Standard and Poor’s index decides to track.